 SCWK 250.
 Human Behavior and the Social Environment.
 (3) Students explore human development and behavior in the context of the person-in-environment perspective and human diversity.
 The course is an overview of theoretical perspectives applied to understanding the bio-psycho-social development of the person from infancy to old age within context of diverse family, group, community, organizational, and cultural systems.
-Prerequisites: Psychology 201 and Social Work 203 (or concurrent).
+Prerequisites: PSYC 101 and SCWK 103 (or concurrent).

 SCWK 275.
 Professional Social Work.
 (3) Students will learn about professional social work in the framework of the 21st century.
 Students will explore and integrate professional social work values and ethics into current generalist practice contexts and scenarios.
 Students will also strengthen professional social work skills in the areas of academic writing, professional documentation, competent social skills preparation, and professional use of social media.
-Prerequisites: Social Work 203 and 250.
+Prerequisites: SCWK 103 and 250 or permission of the instructor.

 SCWK 304.
 Social Welfare Policies and Services.
-(3) Students will learn the processes involved in the development of public policy, and how those decisions affect service delivery and client consumption of services.
+(3) Students will learn the processes involved in the development of public policy and how those decisions affect service delivery and client consumption of services.
 Students will learn the history and current structures of social policies and how to analyze, formulate, and advocate for policies that advance social well-being.
-Prerequisites: Social Work 203 and 300 and Political Science 203.
+Prerequisites: SCWK 103 and 200.

 SCWK 309.
 Child Welfare Services.
 (3) Designed to provide a student with an overview of child welfare services from a historical, theoretical, and practice perspective and to help each student develop basic competencies for entry into the field of child welfare.
 Each service is considered from point of view of etiology, rationale of services, the provision of services, and how the consumer and other stakeholders view the service.
 Services are examined from the perspectives of diverse populations.
-Students within the generalist perspective will learn how to assess, plan, implement, evaluate, terminate, and follow-up with diverse children and families in need of services, as well as how to develop resources, make referrals, and ensure child safety.
-Prerequisites: Social Work 203 and 250.
+Students, within the generalist perspective, will learn how to assess, plan, implement, evaluate, terminate, and follow-up with diverse children and families in need of services, as well as how to develop resources, make referrals, and ensure child safety.
+Prerequisites: SCWK 103 and 250.

 SCWK 311.
 Substance Use and Abuse: Theory, Practice, and Prevention.
 (3) Understanding alcohol and drug abuse from biological, sociological, psychological, and cultural perspectives.
 Students will examine the causes and consequences of alcohol/drug abuse, diagnostic issues, intervention, treatment, aftercare, and prevention, as well as their own personal values and attitudes toward alcohol/drug use.
-The impact of alcohol/drug abuse on families, special groups (e.g., women, elderly, minority populations), and the larger societal context will be addressed.
-Students will also be introduced to psychotropic medications, their therapeutic uses, side effects, and potential risk.
+The impact of alcohol/drug abuse on families, special groups (e.g., women, elderly, and minority populations) and the larger societal context will be addressed.
+Students will also be introduced to psychotropic medications and their therapeutic uses, side effects, and potential risk.
 No prerequisite.
-(Cross-listed with PSYC 311.)
+Cross-listed with PSYC 311.

 SCWK 312.
 Practice I: Working with Individuals.
-(3) Using the generalist approach, students learn and practice the values, knowledge, and skills of interviewing; the data gathering necessary for effective treatment planning; goal setting; and problem solving.
-Students practice assessment, learn to develop detailed intervention plans, and write contracts.
-The student will learn how to evaluate the effectiveness of the interventions, revise the plan, and how and when to terminate with the client.
+(3) Using the generalist approach, students learn and practice the values, knowledge, and skills of interviewing and the data gathering necessary for effective treatment planning, goal setting, and problem solving.
+Students practice assessment and learn to develop detailed intervention plans and write contracts.
+The student will learn how to evaluate the effectiveness of the interventions, how to revise the plan, and how and when to terminate with the client.
 The course emphasizes, through case examples, the application of the generalist method to diverse populations.
-Prerequisites: Social Work 203 and 250.
+Prerequisites: SCWK 103 and 250.

 SCWK 316.
 Practice III: Working with Communities and Organizations.
 (3) Within the context of the generalist method, students learn the values, skills, and knowledge required for practice within organizations and communities.
 Students will conduct community needs assessments, assess nonprofit organizations, and help organizations and communities develop plans for change, including implementation, monitoring, and evaluation.
 Students learn to identify and work effectively with the political forces within organizations and communities.
 No prerequisite.

 SCWK 330.
 Social Work Practice with Children.
 (3) Dynamics, services, and intervention methods in children's issues including parent-child conflict, family problems, child development, abuse and neglect, teenage pregnancy, drug abuse, and other specific childhood issues, such as ageism, are explored.
-Prerequisite: Sociology 201.
+Prerequisite: SCWK 101.

 SCWK 345.
-Research Methods in Social Work.
-(3) An introduction to research methods in social work.
-Topics include evidence-based practice, ethics in human subjects research, construction of literature reviews, research design, formulation of hypothesis, construction of measurement instruments, administration of questionnaires, data analysis, interpretation of results, and report writing.
+Research Methods in Social Sciences.
+(4) An introduction to research methods in the social sciences.
+Topics include evidence-based practice, ethics in human subjects research, construction of literature reviews, research design and methodology, formulation of hypotheses and testing, construction of measurement instruments, administration of survey questionnaires, data collection and analysis, interpretation of results, and report writing.
 Students develop and conduct a research project throughout the semester.
-Prerequisites: Sociology 201, Psychology 221.
-Same as Sociology 345.
+Prerequisites: PSYC 221 or other Statistics course.
+Cross-listed with PSYC 222.

 SCWK 350.
 Rural Social Work: Caring for the Rural Community.
 (3) Explores the social, cultural, and technological characteristics of living in rural America.
 The course emphasizes the application of social work values and methods in providing human services in rural environments.
 Topics include rural poverty, rural people and special populations, strengths and problems of rural communities, and rural communities in transition.
 No prerequisite.

 SCWK 475.
-Field Practicum.
-(6 or 12) Supervised field instruction and practice in a social work direct service setting.
-This course requires 200 hours in the practicum setting and participation in the weekly Seminar Class in field instruction.
+Senior Field Practicum.
+(12) Supervised field instruction and practice in a social work direct service setting.
+This course requires 200 hours in the practicum setting and participation in the weekly seminar class in field instruction.
 Field instruction gives students the opportunity to integrate classroom theory and social work practice.
 This course provides instruction and practice in a variety of social work methods with individuals, groups, and families.
-Prerequisites: Social Work 312 and 314.
+Prerequisites: SCWK 312 and 314.

 SCWK 495.
 Professional Seminar in Social Work.
-(3) The Seminar course focuses on the development of a professional portfolio and examination of the student's grasp of the 10 professional social work competencies.
-The course is designed as a hybrid course, meeting face-to-face 5 times over the semester, and using online environments for the rest of the semester for communication and portfolio development.
-Students are taught online web development, how to use tools in both synchronous and asynchronous environments (Moodle and Google), and ultimately critically assess and reflect on their whole academic and professional development in the process of creating an emergent professional identity.
+(3) The Senior Seminar course focuses on the development of a professional portfolio and examination of the student's grasp of the 9 professional social work competencies.
+The course is designed as an online course using online environments for the semester for communication and portfolio development while students are in practica.
+Students are taught online web development, how to use tools in both synchronous and asynchronous environments, and ultimately critically assess and reflect on their whole academic and professional development in the process of creating an emergent professional identity.
 The overall goal is to think ethically, critically, and reflectively in all areas of social work practice.
-Prerequisites: all required Social Work 200 and 300 level courses or permission of instructor.
-The course is open to social work majors only and preference is for student to be in field placement (Social Work 475).